-• The java file must have the same name as the interface.
+- The java file must have the same name as the interface. - The methods that are declared have no bodies.
+They end with a semicolon after the parameter list.

-parameter list.
 They are abstract methods; there can be no default implementation of any method specified within an interface.